eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 cryptographic proof demonstrating that it manages the private keys associated with all of the involved attestations.
-Since the WSCA/WSCD complies with stringent security requirements (possibly corresponding to LoA High), such a solution is more secure than session-based binding.
+Since the WSCA/WSCD complies with stringent security requirements (possibly corresponding to LoA High), such a solution is more secure than presentation-based binding.
 It is more privacy-preserving than attribute-based binding, since no attributes more than strictly necessary for the use case have to be presented.